The-New-Maps-Project/website/docs/docs2.md

 ### Auto Assign Precincts to Districts

 You can use The New Maps Project Algorithm, a simple way to group precincts into districts, on you map.
 Click the "NMP Algorithm" button near the districts button and the "Import Data" button to select a threshold and run the algorithm.
-Read more about how it works on [The New Maps Project website](https://thenewmapsproject.org/docs)
+Read more about how it works on [The New Maps Project website](https://thenewmapsproject.org/docs).

+We suggest you initially run the algorithm on a set of precincts, then manually edit the map to get a desired result.

 ## Parameters